-It was stated that since source languages, subject matter, difficulty of text and target languages differ from a project to another, no method can derive a real fuzzy match calculation.
-It was also argued that the law of averages will at the end normalize the Levenshtein distance method calculation results making it all acceptable.
+Opinions stated that since source languages, subject matter, difficulty of text and target languages differ from a project to another, no method can derive a real fuzzy match calculation.
+Critics also argued that the law of averages will at the end normalize the Levenshtein distance method calculation results making it all acceptable.

 But our experience shows that in the majority of languages, the fuzzy match calculation of the Levenshtein distance method always leads to much more optimistic results than what reality dictates.

-Normalized word count based on accurate fuzzy match calculations are important to operations at GlobalVision as we use them to gauge not only the cost, but also the time that a project requires before it is completed.
+Normalized word count based on accurate fuzzy match calculations are important to operations at GlobalVision.
+This is because we use them to gauge not only the cost, but also the time that a project requires before we complete it.
 For more information on this read “Translation database fuzzy matches and word count demystified“.

 Although we try to lower costs for our clients–which character based fuzzy match engines do due to their constant much higher fuzzy match values–we have to consider the real effort ahead and keep the interest of translators at heart as well.
 Squeezing translators in time and budget causes a disservice to them and our clients’ end-users.

 Some Asian languages, like Chinese, use symbols rather than characters.
 In their case, the Levenshtein distance method becomes the common denominator.
 But most other languages, even ones with complex morphology, like Arabic, can benefit from the adapted Levenshtein distance method that accounts for word and not just character changes.
 The improvement in fuzzy matching accuracy is meaningful.

 Text Translations Fuzzy Matching